vkoskiv/c-ray/README.md

 - CMake for the build system
 - SDL2 (Optional, CMake will link and enable it if it is found on your system.)
+- Python3 (Optional, it's used for some utility scripts)
 - Standard C99/GNU99 with some standard libraries

 All other libraries are included as source